tbuyus/javascript101/README.md

 You can either edit your html files in the public folder as before or create pug templates in the view folder.
 [How to use Pug](https://www.sitepoint.com/jade-tutorial-for-beginners/)

+You can also add content as [mark down](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) files in the docs folder and add a route in ```routes.js```.
+See the getting started page as an example.
+This is a great way to allow the community to contribute content.

+## Progressive Web Application
+This app has a [web app manifest](https://developer.mozilla.org/en-US/docs/Web/Manifest), which allows you to install the project as a web app on your mobile home screen.

 ## Help!
 If you need any help just ask the group on our [gitter channel](https://gitter.im/CodeHubOrg/discussions)